In Greene’s district, a polarized response to her expulsion from House committees

 Flowers, who wants to challenge Greene, is aware of the uphill battle he would face running as a Democrat.

 “We need to bring civility back into our political discourse.
 She does not represent our district.
 People here are lovely.
-I mean, yeah, there’s an element of extremism here in the district but it’s by far the minority,” he said.
+I mean, yeah, there’s an element of extremism here in the district, but it’s by far the minority,” he said.

 Corey Forrester, a stand-up comedian who lives in Greene’s district and who has posted several viral videos blasting Trump and Greene, said he’s dismayed at the perceptions people might now have of all of northwest Georgia because of Greene’s extreme rhetoric.